All retailers rely on technology in some form.

 The focus of graduate schemes in retail technology will vary across employers:

-- Some retailers will run general programmes across their ecommerce division, such as New Look’s ecommerce graduate scheme.
-Programmes like these may include a specific placement in IT.
+- Some retailers will run general programmes across their ecommerce division; programmes like these may include a specific placement in IT.

 - Some retailers will run IT-specific schemes within their ecommerce division.

 - Some retailers will run IT-specific schemes across their entire business (not ecommerce specific), to help you understand the role of IT in running a successful operation.
-This is the case for Marks & Spencer’s IT business analyst graduate programme and the John Lewis IT graduate scheme.
+This is the case for the Tesco technology programme.